 3) Watering with a hose and watering wand

 This is my go-to way to irrigate my tomato plants.
 I have a hose set up in my garden and one in my greenhouse so I just have to turn on the tap, flip the right switch, and get to work.
 Watering by hand allows me to keep an eye on my plants (Pests?
 Diseases?
 Other problems?) and a long handled watering wand makes it so easy to make sure I’m watering the soil, not the plant.
+Using a tomato cage to keep a tomato plant off the ground helps minimize splashing water and reduce the risk of sol borne diseases.

 4) Irrigating tomato plants with a soaker hose